watsona4/scipy2016/SciPy2016TripReport.md

   in coverage.
 - Quantified Code and Codify are used for for static code checking, similar to Pylint and the PEP-8 checkers.
-These provide web interfaces and Github integration.
+These provide web interfaces and GitHub integration.
 - Versioneer is a Python package that synchronizes version strings.
-It ensures the version string generated by a release from Github matches that in the Python Package Index and the distribution of the package.
+It ensures the version string generated by a release from GitHub matches that in the Python Package Index and the distribution of the package.